-- (b) says that 'time worked' has the meaning set out in clause 9 of the Awards, which does not include Unrostered Overtime that was not authorised under the applicable Employee Arrangements Policy Directive or for which a claim was not made in accordance with the applicable Employee Arrangements Policy Directive and their employment contract, for the reasons in paragraph 24 below; - (c) subject to subparagraph (b) above, admits the paragraph. - 18.
-As to paragraphs 8 and 9, the Defendant: - (a) denies the paragraphs to the extent that the Plaintiff or any Group Member made a TOIL election for the reasons in subparagraph 17(a) above; - (b) subject to subparagraph 17(b) above, otherwise admits the paragraphs.
+- (b1) denies the paragraph to the extent it relies upon hours being 'pro rated' such that the Group Member has not worked in excess of 80 hours in a fortnight, for the reasons in subparagraph 5(a1) above; - (b) says that 'time worked' has the meaning set out in clause 9 of the Awards, which does not include Unrostered Overtime that was not authorised under the applicable Employee Arrangements Policy Directive or for which a claim was not made in accordance with the applicable Employee Arrangements Policy Directive and their employment contract, for the reasons in paragraph 24 below; - (c) subject to subparagraph 17(a)-and, (b1) and 0 above, admits the paragraph. - 18.
+As to paragraphs 8 and 9, the Defendant: - (a) denies the paragraphs to the extent that the Plaintiff or any Group Member made a TOIL election for the reasons in subparagraph 17(a) above; - (b) subject to subparagraph 17(b) and subparagraph 18(a) above, otherwise admits the paragraphs.